Kazuhiro Kiyohara: Domestic violence and divorce

 Following the publication of Kiyohara's illegal drug abuse, his wife Aki and a resident of the same building Chisako Takashima testified about Kiyohara's history of domestic violence on Shūkan Bunshun.
 According to their testimony, Kiyohara had had a series of furious outbursts on his wife, including one incident where Kiyohara had chased her with a knife.
-According to Takashima, she had heard loud noises from the Kiyohara residence starting at 5 AM and thought that "the house was going to fall apart."
+According to Takashima, she had heard loud noises from the Kiyohara residence starting at 5 am and thought that "the house was going to fall apart".
 Furthermore, Bunshun reported that Kiyohara had threatened their journalist and published photos of him assaulting the journalist.
-It was noted that what made Kiyohara's violent outbursts particularly scary was the fact that he is a large man standing at 190 cm (6 ft 3 in) and weighing over 100 kg (220 lb).
+It was noted that what made Kiyohara's violent outbursts particularly scary was that he is a large man standing at 190 cm (6 ft 3 in) and weighing over 100 kg (220 lb).

 After these incidents, his wife Aki and the couple's two sons moved away from Kiyohara's house.
 The two divorced in August 2014, and custody of the two sons was given to Aki Kimura.